Vasudhaiva Kutumbakam: The world is one family

 Ganesh Vasudeo Tagare writes, “Sankha-dvipa is Zangistan of Arab geographers.
 It represents a part of the eastern shore of Africa from Abyssinia to Madargascar.

+It shows that it were non-Aryan foreign tribes who were considered Mleccha.
 People living outside Aryavarta were considered Maleccha, Nastika (Atheist), Yavana, Rakshasa etc,

 Garuda Purana I.55.17 “The people in the West are Strirajyas (governed by women) Saindhavas, Mlecchas, Atheists, Yavanas, Mathuras and Naisadhas.”
 Tr.
 Board of Scholars, edited by J.L.
 Shastri

-Swami Prabhupada writes: “…An atheist is called a demon, and it is a fact that even a person born of good parents can turn into a demon by bad association…” Swami Prabhupada on Srimad Bhagavatam 3.3.6
+Swami Prabhupada writes: “…An atheist is called a demon, and it is a fact that even a person born of good parents can turn into a demon by bad association…” Swami Prabhupada on Srimad Bhagavatam 3.3.6 Source

-Hindu leaders called Muslims as Demons and descendants of Ravana,
+Hindu leaders called Muslims as Demons and descendants of Ravana.

 Swami Dayanand Saraswati wrote,

 “The Dwijaas( the twice-born) – Braahmanaas, Kshatriyas, Vaishyaas are called Aryas, while the Shudras are called Anaryas, or Non-Aryas.”ATHARVA VEDA 19:62.
 In the face of these Vedic authorities how can sensible people believe in the imaginary tales of the foreigners.
 In the Devaasurawars, Prince Arjuna and King Dashratha and others of Aryavarta used to go to the assistance of the Aryas in order to crush the Asuras.
 This shows that the people living outside Aryavarta were called Dasyus and Malechhaas… Besides, Manu also corroborates our position.
 He says, “The countries other than Aryavarta are called Dasyus and Malechha countries.”
 MANU 10:45, 2:23.
 The people living in the north-east, north, north-west were called Rakshasas.”
 Satyarth Prakash, by Dayanand Saraswati, Ch 8, page 266, Tr.
-Chrinajiva Bhardwaja http://www.aryasamajjamnagar.org/chaptereight.htm
+Chrinajiva Bhardwaja Source

 “You can still see that the description of Raakshasas given therein tallies with the ugly appearance of the negroes of today.”
 Satyarth Prakash, by Dayanand Saraswati, Ch 8, page 266, Tr.
 Chrinajiva Bhardwaja